JuliaKunzelmann/Quantum-Entanglement-Matching-Simulation-/README.md

---reps 			(Number of iterations for the simulation, default 1000) --graph-file 	(File where the graph instance is located, default Ex_A) --graph-type	(Whether to create a 'random' or 'neighboring' graph, default "random")
+--reps 			(Number of iterations for the simulation, default 1000) --graph-file 	(File where the graph instance is located, default Ex_A) --graph-type	(Whether to create a 'random' or 'neighboring' graph, default "random") --num-workers   (How many cores to use for parallelizing the simulation)

 A new graph instance is only created when there is no instance found at the passed graph-file.
 When using an existing graph instance, make sure to pass the correct values for N and m of that graph.